DeanLemans/deanlemans.github.io/_tabs/about.md

 ## Contact

-If you'd like to contact me see my list of [social links here](https://linksta.cc/@Dean).
+If you'd like to contact me see my list of [social links](https://linksta.cc/@Dean).